2sherpas/2sherpas.github.io/_posts/2020-03-15-quarkus-supersonic-java.md

 <br>
 ##  Simplified Hibernate ORM with Panache
 <br>
-Our program logic is quite simple, just a query againts our PostgreSQL DB so it's a nice scenario to use panache, according to it's documentation `Hibernate ORM with Panache focuses on making your entities trivial and fun to write in Quarkus.` so basically it's combining entities and repositories in a single class. let's see Panache in action:
+Our program logic is quite simple, just a query against our PostgreSQL DB so it's a nice scenario to use panache, according to it's documentation
+> Hibernate ORM with Panache focuses on making your entities trivial and fun to write in Quarkus.

+so basically it's combining entities and repositories in a single class. let's see Panache in action:

 {% highlight java %}
 @Entity